 For more detail on legislation governing equality policies, precise definitions of terms and equality policies and strategies at an institutional level, please follow the links above.

 Both LCFT and Lancaster University organise their equality strategies around six equality strands: race and ethnicity, disability, gender, age, religion/belief and sexual orientation.
-The Equality Act 2010 specifies nine characteristics which cannot be used as a reason to treat people unfairly: the six above plus gender reassignment, marriage and civil partnership and pregnancy and maternity.
+The Equality Act 2010 specifies nine protected characteristics which cannot be used as a reason to treat people unfairly: the six above plus gender reassignment, marriage and civil partnership and pregnancy and maternity.
 The Act says that socio-economic factors must be considered, in terms of strategy, by public bodies but does not specifically include higher education institutions in this.
 The Lancaster DClinPsy regards equality of outcome regardless of socio-economic background as important, however, and we are taking steps to monitor and improve this aspect of our selection process.
 The BPS's human rights statement reflects the values of the Lancaster DClinPsy Programme by changing the emphasis of their equality strategy from diversity to inclusivity:

 "generally, human rights, social inclusion and social equity must be promoted, as there is clear evidence that these issues are intimately related to healthy, supportive communities which support high levels of personal and psychological well-being"

 The Lancaster DClinPsy aims to support high levels of psychological wellbeing in those associated with the programme by ensuring that our activities support their inclusion and full contribution.